AlphaYeti/homebridge-linux-temperature-fwp/README.md

 # Installation

 1. Install Homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-linux-temperature`
+2. Install this plugin using: `npm install -g homebridge-linux-temperature-fwp`
 3. Update your Homebridge `config.json` using the sample below.

 # Configuration